yjunechoe/jlme/README.md

 ### Performance (data transfer)

-In practice, most of the overhead will come from transferring the data from R to Julia.
-If you are looking to fit many models to the same data, you should first filter to keep only the columns you need and then use `jl_data()` to send the data to Julia.
-The Julia data frame object can then be used to fit Julia models.
+If the data is large, a sizable overhead will come from transferring the data from R to Julia.
+If you are also looking to fit many models to the same data, you should first filter to keep only the columns you need and then use `jl_data()` to send the data to Julia.
+The Julia object can then be used in place of an R data frame.

 ``` r
 data_r <- mtcars